vaibhavmehrotraa/reorder_nudge_engine/README.md

 # Reorder Nudge Engine — a Swiggy-style product + analytics case study

-A self-contained personal project that walks a reorder-nudge feature end to end: PRD → synthetic data → rule-based trigger engine with event logging → a holdout-controlled incrementality experiment → an analysis dashboard.
-Built to practice product development and product analytics strategy together, on a feature modeled after how Swiggy's real order-frequency mechanics work (no real Swiggy data was used).
+A self-contained project that walks a reorder-nudge feature end to end: PRD → synthetic data → rule-based trigger engine with event logging → a holdout-controlled incrementality experiment → an analysis dashboard.
+On a feature modeled after how Swiggy's real order-frequency mechanics work (no real Swiggy data was used).

 **[Live dashboard](./dashboard/index.html)** — open `dashboard/index.html` directly, or enable GitHub
 Pages on this repo (Settings → Pages → deploy from `/dashboard`) for a shareable URL.